EMBRYOPSIDA Pirani & Prado

 GUNNERACEAE Meisner, nom. cons.
 Back to Gunnerales

 Bacterial/Fungal Associations.
-All taxa have an association with the cyanobacterium, Nostoc (Osborne & Sprent 2002 for the ecology of the interrelationship; Santi et al. 2013 for literature).
-Glands on the stem found immediately below the leaves secrete mucilage, and Nostoc enters the plant here as motile hormogonia.
+All taxa have an association with the cyanobacterium, Nostoc (Osborne & Sprent 2002 for the ecology of the interrelationship; Santi et al. 2013 for literature; Warshan et al. 2018 for the relationships of N-fixing members of Nostoc).
+Glands on the stem found immediately below the leaves secrete mucilage, and Nostoc enters the plant here as motile hormogonia, filaments that glide over the surface.
 Johansson and Bergman (1994, and references) and in particular Khamar et al. (2010) describe the establishment of this association; there are different sugars in the mucilage that attracts Nostoc and in the gland tissue in which Nostoc grows (Khamar et al. 2010).
-Nostoc infects as hormogonia, but in the plant it loses its motility and produces many heterocysts; it may not photosynthesise at all there (Bergman 2002).
+In the plant Nostoc loses its motility and produces heterocysts, cells modified to produce an anaerobic environment and in which N fixation occurs; Nostoc may not photosynthesise at all in this stage (Bergman 2002).
 Söderbäck and Bergman (1993) detail the physiology of the two partners; see also Adams et al. (2006).

 Phylogeny.
 For a phylogeny of Gunnera, see Wanntorp et al. (2001, also Wanntorp 2006: summary); the annual G. herteri is sister to the rest of the genus.